-1. Introduction
+Introduction

-The basic idea of a learning object is it being a small, modular and self-standing chunk of learning content, which flexibly can be assembled to electronic courses [1; 2].
-Today several learning object repositories give public access to a wide variety of existing learning resources [3-5].
+The basic idea of a learning object is it being a small, modular and selfstanding chunk of learning content, which flexibly can be assembled into electronic courses (Downes, 2001; Hamel & Ryan-Jones, 2002).
+Today several learning object repositories give public access to a wide variety of existing learning resources (ARIADNE, 2001; EducaNext, 2004; MERLOT, 2004).
 The learning objects contained in these repositories come in a variety of types of learning resources (lectures, presentations, reference material, simulations) and data formats (HTML with JavaScript, PowerPoint, Flash, Java, etc.).
 Most of the learning objects are individually designed and styled, and navigational and user interface controls are directly integrated into the learning objects.
 Aggregating such learning objects from different origins to larger coherent learning units is hardly possible, due to inconsistencies in the graphical and navigational design.
-To overcome these problems Duval states that "a more sophisticated component oriented model ... that will enable seamless integration of document fragments from diverse origins" as well as "the separation of content, presentation" is needed [6].
+To overcome these problems Duval states that "a more sophisticated component oriented model ... that will enable seamless integration of document fragments from diverse origins" as well as "the separation of content, presentation" is needed (Duval, 2004).

-The dynamic Learning Content Managemen System (dLCMS) projects provides an implementation of a simple and flexible component model, and defines a standard level of granularity based on didactic content types, such as examples, exercises, self assessment, etc. As a flexible data format for the learning contents contained in the components, the dLCMS also specifies a simple XML-based structured markup schema to separate contents and presentation.
+The dvnamic Learning Content Managemen System (dLCMS) projects provides an implementation of a simple and flexible component model, and defines a standard level of granularity based on didactic content types, such as examples, exercises, self assessment, etc. As a flexible data format for the learning contents contained in the components, the dLCMS also specifies a simple XML-based structured markup schema to separate contents and presentation.
 In the following, the dLCMS content model and structured markup scheme as well as the functional architecture of the system are briefly outlined.
 Then we present the learning unit development guidelines, which aim at supporting authors to create modular contents for the dLCMS.
 An evaluation of the component model, the structured markup schema and the development guidelines from the point of view of learning content authors in an academic environment and a student evaluation of learning units which are composed of small, self-contained learning components is presented.
-The last section of this paper will contain our conclusions on the work presented.
+The last section of this article will contain our conclusions on the work presented.

-2. Component Model
+Component Model

-In order to be able to successfully aggregate learning objects from various origins to larger learning units, these objects must have similar granularity and they must be self-contained [2; 7-9].
+In order to be able to successfully aggregate learning objects from various origins to larger learning units, these objects must have similar granularity and they must be self-contained (ADL, 2001; Chitwood, May, Bunnow, & Langan, 2000; Hamel & Ryan-Jones, 2002; Polsani, 2003).
 Unfortunately there is no generally accepted specification for granularity.
-A level of granularity proposed by many researchers is to base learning objects on a single learning objective [10-12].
-Another approach to a level of granularity supporting reuse might be based on didactic content types (e.g. definition, example, exercise, simulation, self assessment, etc.) [13].
-A didactic content type may be seen as a piece of learning content which relates to one of Gagné's nine instructional events [14].
+A level of granularity proposed by many researchers is to base learning objects on a single learning objective (Barritt & Lewis, 2000; Baruque & Melo, 2003; LSAL, 2003).
+Another approach to a level of granularity supporting reuse might be based on didactic content types (e.g., definition, example, exercise, simulation, self assessment, etc.) (Schulmeister, 2003).
+A didactic content type may be seen as a piece of learning content which relates to one of Gagné's nine instructional events (Gagné, 1985).

-A good example to show how didactic content types can be combined to serve different learner groups needs is the subject matter of statistics.
+A good example to show how didactic content types can be combined to serve different learner groups' needs is the subject matter of statistics.
 Students of pedagogy, medicine, psychology, sociology, and economics need to learn the same theoretical concepts, definitions and principles.
-Therefore a learning object representing a definition, e.g. for the "standard deviation", can be reused for students of different disciplines.
+Therefore a learning object representing a definition, (e.g., for the "standard deviation") can be reused for students of different disciplines.
 However examples, which are used to illustrate the theoretical concepts, should apply to the domain familiar to the student - one might want to present a patient population in medicine, while enterprise performance data will suit the needs of students in economics better.
 Using didactic content types, we can flexibly combine components with a high potential for reuse together with elements which apply to a scientific discipline more specifically.